 Yes, Google Flights and all of its features are completely free.

-Google Flights is simply an aggregator that shows flight prices from various airlines.
-If you opt for a flight on Google Flights, you book directly with the airline.
+Google Flights is an aggregator that shows flight prices from various airlines.
+If you opt for a flight on Google Flights, you usually book directly with the airline.
 That is changing, however.
 The new Google Flights Price Guarantee feature requires you to book with Google instead of the airline.

 It is usually extremely reliable.
 If a price is wrong, it is usually due to a browser caching issue.
 In other instances, the error is on the airline’s end.